Tanzanite Engagement Rings

 In general, our custom rings are the same price as similar rings off-the-shelf ('similar' meaning a comparable selection of metals and gemstones used, which are the biggest factors in price).
 Our aim is to make high-quality custom designs accessible to everyone.

 Each ring we produce starts off as a brand new concept.
 Because of that, it’s difficult to know how much a piece is going to cost without knowing a bit more about the idea you have in mind.
+You can read our article to learn more about how much a custom engagement ring costs.

 The easiest way to figure out how much your ring will cost is to start a consultation with us and let our team know what you're looking for - we can provide an estimate with only a few details.